 - Best Air Miles Credit Card: Avianca Lifemiles credit cards

-The Capital One® Venture® Rewards Credit Card comes with a 50,000-mile sign-up bonus when you spend $3000 in the first 3 months.
-And it earns 2x miles on all purchases, $0 intro annual fee (then $95/year), redeem miles for travel statements, up to $100 fee credit for TSA Precheck or Global Entry, and you can now transfer your miles out to airline partners.
+The Capital One® Venture® Rewards Credit Card comes with the ability to earn a bonus of 50,000 miles after spending $3,000 in the first 3 months of opening (can be transferred to multiple airlines instantly), 2x miles on every purchase, up to $100 TSA Precheck or Global Entry credit, and $95 annual fee waived for the first year.
+Plus, you can now transfer your miles out to airline partners.

 The Capital One Venture review might actually be Capital One’s most popular card, thanks to its easy-to-use rewards and valuable sign-up bonus.
 It’s definitely the best miles credit card from Capital One.